Honest customer reviews online can put your business on top or doom you to the bottom.

 Yelp has a lot of documentation on how to do reviews properly.
 I recommend reviewing their DOs and DON’Ts of Yelp for Business Owners support document.

 There’s also some pretty good incentive NOT to pay for reviews in case the ethical negativities of it aren’t enough.
-There was a lawsuit about incentivizing customers for positive review.
+There can be many issues created by incentivizing positive reviews.
+So much so that the FTC has written a blog post about it.

 If you have a physical shop, there’s a sticker you can put on your shop door if you’ve achieved Yelp high rating success.